 - In Naruto, while some of the fights between people wielding swords or similar weapons fall into this, often, one or both of the combatants have special techniques related to their weapons, enabling them to slice through their opponent's weapon or otherwise injure their opponent while they lock blades.

-- Played straight, averted and justified in La Seine no Hoshi: French soldiers usually go for the body (and the eponymous heroine got her ass handed to her in her first real fight specifically because the commander of the French Guards had the habit of alternating between lethal attacks at the heart and mobility kills on the leg, catching her flat-footed when he suddenly used the latter), but the Black Tulip alternates between playing it straight to disarm his foe and going for the kill, and the Star of the Seine, being strong enough to wield a heavy sidesword like a rapier, usually goes for the enemy's sword in the attempt to numb the sword hand, thus making him drop it (most of the times) or even breaking it in two (the one time she fought a foe strong enough to not have the sword hand go numb but wielded a decorative rapier), and has no problems going for the kill whenever pissed or otherwise motivated (see her final duel with the commander of the French Guards: until then she had gone for trying to disarm, but as soon as she was unmasked she eschewed her usual tactics and tried to stab him until she succeeded).
+- Played straight, averted and justified in La Seine no Hoshi: French soldiers usually go for the body (and the eponymous heroine got her ass handed to her in her first real fight specifically because the commander of the French Guards has the habit of alternating between lethal attacks at the heart and mobility kills on the leg, catching her flat-footed when he suddenly uses the latter).
+The Black Tulip, however, alternates between playing it straight to disarm his foe and going for the kill.
+The Star of the Seine, being strong enough to wield a heavy sidesword like a rapier, usually goes for the enemy's sword in the attempt to numb the sword hand, thus making him drop it (most of the times) or even breaking it in two (the one time she fought a foe strong enough to not have the sword hand go numb but wielded a decorative rapier), and has no problems going for the kill whenever pissed or otherwise motivated (see her final duel with the commander of the French Guards: until then she had gone for trying to disarm, but as soon as she was unmasked she eschewed her usual tactics and tried to stab him until she succeeded).

 - In YuYu Hakusho, at the beginning of Kurama's fight with Ura Urashima, they swing and parry with their razor-sharp rose whip/fishing line, respectively.
 Kuwabara, who while tough is not very experienced, is absolutely amazed and says they are evenly matched.
 Hiei calls him a fool and says Kurama could kill Urashima at any time, but has an annoying habit of feeling out an opponent due to curiosity of their fighting talents.

-- Parodied in The Slayers OVA "Jeffrey's Knighthood".
-Jeffrey Mailstar, an inept and unskilled warrior, does ridiculous Flynning every time he tries swordplay (the opponent just stands there with weapon readied and watches Jeffrey repeatedly hitting his sword).
+- Parodied in Slayers OVA "Jeffrey's Knighthood".
+Jeffrey Mailstar, an inept and unskilled warrior, does ridiculous Flynning every time he tries swordplay (the opponent just stands there with weapon readied and watches Jeffrey repeatedly hitting his sword, or sometimes empty air).
 Most real swordfights between skilled swordsmen (Gourry, Zangulus, etc) in this anime are either a few stop-shots of parries followed by a Single-Stroke Battle, or a showdown of sword magic abilities.